PabloRuizCuevas/pep-323/gcopy/custom_generator.md

     a recursion to create a new generator object and not a recursion on the same state.
 To do a recursion on the same state would mean to copy the current state and run that which would be running ```locals()[".internals"][".self"].copy()```.

+    Also, by default, next_state is not defined in the next_state frame therefore it will raise an ```UnboundlocalError``` expecting it defined in any of the local, global, or nonlocal scopes.

     Recursion is done for us by python via doing an attribute lookup to the globals dict if we're not in a closure.
-However, if we are in a closure things are more complex because the function is saved in the closure and we don't want that but this causes issues but essentially we replace this cell from the closure with a generator version copy of the original function and ensure that it's own closure has the Generator.__call__ under its name so that this problem resolves itself if the recursions continue to go deeper.
+However, if we are in a closure things are more complex because the function is saved in the closure and we don't want that but this causes issues.
+Essentially we replace this cell from the closure with a generator version copy of the original function and ensure it's own closure has the ```Generator.__call__``` under its name for this problem to resolve itself if the recursions continue to go deeper.

   - If your Generator/frame references global variables then these variables are expected by the state when it's called to exist.
 These should be set manually by the user and pickled separately with unpickling done before the generator runs its \_\_next\_\_ method.

     The reason why the responsibility has been delegated to the user is because of any references made or propogating to other references via exec or eval, which would require a more extensive analysis to determine what globals are being required.
 Even if you did i.e. compile the expressions in exec/eval you still wouldn't be able to account for anything done dynamically e.g. f-strings or other processes during run time.
 Thus, in order to know what globals you need to save you also need to run the state i.e. copy it, but this would maybe change the globals values and thus it's not clear what an exact approach would be that generalizes.
 To an extent a get_globals function could be implemented that goes through f_code.co_names (global names) and sieves through to the names that are not builtins but as aforementioned this doesn't account for anything dynamic.
 Thus, it's up to the user for pickling the globals.

-    On the other hand if users don't mind the potentially high memory consumption and assuming all the the global objects are all pickleable then it shouldn't be difficult to do this even if it requires creating a class with a \_\_getstate\_\_ and \_\_setstate\_\_.
+    On the other hand if users don't mind the potentially high memory consumption and assuming all the the global objects are all pickleable then it shouldn't be difficult to save the current global scope (e.g. pickling ```globals()```) even if it requires creating a class with a \_\_getstate\_\_ and \_\_setstate\_\_.
 So it will be considered an option to save the globals if users want this but would be more efficient/effective to manually decide what variables that are a part of the global scope are necessary.

   - if a closure cell is deleted from the originating scope this will raise an error at get_nonlocals for the scope using it since the cell no longer exists which is correct.
 If you delete a nonlocal in the inner scope, python throws an error on compilation and disallows exec/eval to take effect.
 If you delete a nonlocal in a ```Generator``` state it gets deleted how a regular deletion of a variable would be deleted; which is perhaps unexpected behavior relative to how it should be.